-This paper is intended to facilitate ACAP Advisory Committee discussions on developing strategic engagement with Regional Fisheries Management Organisations (RFMOs).
+This paper summarises the current status of Regional Fisheries Management Organisations (RFMOs) which overlap spatially with albatross and petrel species listed in Annex 1 of the Agreement on the Conservation of Albatrosses and Petrels (ACAP), in terms of RFMO actions that relate to the conservation of these species.
+It is intended to facilitate ACAP working group and Advisory Committee discussions on developing strategic engagement with RFMOs.
 RFMOs are inter-governmental organisations which work to manage fish stocks.
 As part of that management, RFMOs consider ecosystem impacts of fishing, which includes seabird bycatch.
 Because of the capacity for RFMOs to establish management measures relating to seabird conservation in 'their' fisheries, ACAP may further its objective through engaging with these bodies.
 We propose goals and processes for such engagement, and suggest areas of work in each RFMO to which attention could be devoted for the benefit of ACAP, that is, albatross and petrel conservation.
-We identify the following priority products for ACAP to produce for use at RFMO meetings: